mlomb/chat-analytics/docs/README.md

 The project is split into 3 main parts:

-* `pipeline/`: the pipeline, which handles all the data from the input files to the final aggregated data. **This is the core of the project** and it is described in detail in [PIPELINE.md](./PIPELINE.md).
+* `pipeline/`: the pipeline, which handles all the data from the input files to the final aggregated data. **This is the core of the project**; it is described in detail in [PIPELINE.md](./PIPELINE.md).
 * `app/`: the main UI for generating reports, which is hosted in [chatanalytics.app](https://chatanalytics.app).
 It uses a WebWorker to run the pipeline.
 * `report/`: the report UI, which is exported as a single, static HTML file, acting like a placeholder.
 Then it is filled with the processed data from the pipeline to display the graphs and stats.
 Also uses its own WebWorker to aggregate the data.